Peiiii/EchoNote/docs/features/space-publish-firestore-setup.md

 3. **Test Unpublishing**: Unpublish the space and verify public access is revoked
 4. **Test Index**: Verify the collection group query works correctly

+## Publish Modes

+The space publishing feature supports two modes:

+### Read-Only Mode (`shareMode: "read-only"`)
+- Anyone with the share link can **view** messages
+- No one except the owner can add, modify, or delete messages
+- Perfect for sharing content publicly

+### Write-Only Mode (`shareMode: "write-only"`)
+- Anyone with the share link can **view** and **add** messages
+- Anonymous users can create new messages but **cannot modify or delete** them
+- Only the owner can modify or delete messages
+- Perfect for collaborative discussions and group chats

 ## Notes

 - The index is required because we're querying across all user collections using `collectionGroup`
 - The `isDeleted` field is included in the index to ensure we only query non-deleted channels
-- Public access is read-only; only the owner can modify published spaces
+- In read-only mode, public access is view-only; only the owner can modify published spaces
+- In write-only mode, anonymous users can create messages but cannot modify or delete them
-- The security rules check the channel's `shareToken` field to determine if public access is allowed
+- The security rules check the channel's `shareToken` and `shareMode` fields to determine access permissions
+- Anonymous users can only update channel's `lastMessageTime` and `messageCount` when creating messages in write-only spaces